 Overall, it was a successful week of word study, and one I hope to recreate weekly.
 Yea!

 Enjoy this free game, and if you are interested in trying something new for your word study check out Systematic Word Study.
-You can get it here for less than $13.00.
+You can get it here.

 Short and Long Vowel Sort by Playdough to Plato